lawsaw/10x-words-learning/README.md

 ### Prerequisites
 - Node.js 20 or later
 - npm 10 or later
-- Supabase project credentials (URL, anon key, service role for migrations/tests)
+- Supabase project with credentials (URL and anon key)
 - OpenRouter API key for DeepSeek access

 ### Installation